 Good feng shui means good energy, and people are always attracted to it!
 This will help you with the house sale in the future.

-Good feng shui also means good health, happiness, and prosperity, and are those not the very hopes you have for the new home?
+Good feng shui also means good health, happiness, and prosperity.

 In general feng shui terms, you want the house to have some breathing room, and classical feng shui positioning of a house on a lot is when the backyard is slightly larger than the front yard.
 You also want good backing (the mountain energy in feng shui) as well as a good min-tang, which is good quality energy and ample view in front of the house.

 Strong Front Door

 The front door is very important in feng shui as this is how the house receives its Chi, or energy nourishment.
 Feng shui-wise, people start looking right away at the feng shui direction of the house to see if it fits one of the lucky feng shui directions for the family members.